-JPS Solutions has helped school districts, schools and nonprofit organizations raise millions of dollars in competitive and entitlement grants and other grant funds.
+JPS Solutions helps school districts, charter schools and nonprofit organizations secure competitive and entitlement grants and other grant funds.
 JPS Solutions works with organizations to design programs, identify funding opportunities and apply successfully for funding.

 Our successes include:

-- We developed grant proposals that secured more than $50 million in U.S. Department of Education Teacher Incentive Fund grants for the Center for Educational Innovation (NYC) to support school improvement programs in New York City, Buffalo (NY) and New Jersey.
+- We co-developed grant proposals that secured more than $40 million in U.S. Department of Education Teacher Incentive Fund grants for the Center for Educational Innovation (NYC) to support school improvement programs in New York City, Buffalo (NY) and New Jersey.
 The grants enabled more than 25 schools establish comprehensive school improvement initiatives and improve student outcomes.

 - We helped more than 50 public school districts and public charter schools secure millions of dollars in Title I and other entitlement grant funds, and we helped multiple schools and districts establish flexible school-wide Title I programs.
 In 2018, JPS Solutions partner Art Pritchard prepared Consolidated Grant Applications for 31 school districts and charter schools in New York State and Connecticut that secured roughly $6 million.

-- We helped nonprofit organizations including the YMCA, Big Brothers Big Sisters of America, Literacy Volunteers of America, the Community Action Organization of Western New York and the Buffalo Urban League secure 21st Century Community Learning Centers grants, federal Community Technology Centers grants and federal Mentoring program grants.
+- We helped nonprofit organizations including the Community Action Organization of Western New York and the Buffalo Urban League secure 21st Century Community Learning Centers grants, federal Community Technology Centers grants and federal Mentoring program grants.

 - We helped more than 40 faith-based and community-based organizations in New York City, Long Island (NY), Buffalo (NY), Albany (NY), Rochester (NY) and Boston become state-approved and federally-funded Supplemental Educational Services (SES) providers.
 We worked closely with the Black Ministerial Alliance of Greater Boston to help African American and Latino churches and nonprofits in Boston integrate technology in after-school programs and become successful SES providers.